satellite-image-deep-learning/techniques/README.md

 * [AIDE V2 - Tools for detecting wildlife in aerial images using active learning](https://github.com/microsoft/aerial_wildlife_detection)
 * [AstronomicAL](https://github.com/grant-m-s/AstronomicAL) -> An interactive dashboard for visualisation, integration and classification of data using Active Learning
 * Read about [active learning on the lightly platform](https://docs.lightly.ai/getting_started/active_learning.html) and [in label-studio](https://labelstud.io/guide/ml.html#Active-Learning)
+* [Active-Labeler by spaceml-org](https://github.com/spaceml-org/Active-Labeler) -> a CLI Tool that facilitates labeling datasets with just a SINGLE line of code

 ## Mixed data learning
 These techniques combine multiple data types, e.g. imagery and text data.